skip to Main Content

 Do one thing every day that scares you. —Eleanor Roosevelt

 I can think of lots of warm and fuzzy ways to let love happen.
-One of my favorite ways to let love happen is to show my kids how precious they are to me.
+One of my favorite ways is to show my kids how precious they are to me.
 I love to engage.
 I love to just spend time with them.
-I love to put that one special something under the Christmas tree and watch them unwrap it.
+I used to love putting that one special something under the Christmas tree and watching them unwrap it.
 Letting love happen toward my kids gives me the warm fuzzies.

 Letting love happen toward them isn’t nearly as easy or fun… at least not at first.
 Frankly, it’s a little scary.
 What if people mistake your love as permission to keep doing what they’re doing, or living the way they’re living?